ammarhakim/gkylgpuhack/PrincetonHack/README.md

 # Notes for use in the Princeton GPU Hackathon, June 2020

 Please add notes to this file/directory for things specific to the Princeton PU Hackathon to be held in June 2020.
+Important first steps:

+- Please __register__ at this website: [Registration](https://docs.google.com/forms/d/e/1FAIpQLSfenTYRopA83xixsLQ2g3kJztokgB9GH-3dtSRM-nDAeJH0kQ/viewform).

+- You can get access to Accent training system.
+See information at [Accent](https://bit.ly/ptown_gpuhack2020_ascent).

+- We will also likely use our own Portal resources for the hackathon.
+Those who have PPPL IDs, please make sure you have access to Portal and can build the code on Portal.
+Machine files are checked in also. __Petr__ I can get you access to Portal also.

 # Division of labor